jxxe/berkeleyside-app/README.md

 # Berkeleyside App
-An unofficial and unaffiliated app for Berkeleyside using the WordPress REST API
+An unofficial and unaffiliated app for Berkeleyside using the WordPress REST API.
+This app follows Berkeleyside's [branding guidelines](https://www.berkeleyside.com/style-guide-branding) as best as possible.

 ![](https://i.imgur.com/oJERZqw.png)
 The homescreen with filters